Ukrainians who fled the war start to return to the country even amid the fighting | Ukraine and Russia

 Her son is in the Ukrainian Army and she learned that her town had been recaptured by Ukrainian forces, which paved the way for her to return home.

 “I couldn’t convince myself to leave (the country),” she said.
-But since then, Iryna has been roaming across western Ukraine—she once slept in a day care center in Lviv, before ending up in the Lviv Arena with Roma.
+But since then, Iryna has been roaming western Ukraine—she once slept in a daycare in Lviv, before ending up in the Lviv Arena with Roma.

 A bus heading inland had a spare seat, but despite repeated offers, Iryna refused to board and decided to stay with her new friend.
 Now she and Roma, like millions of others, face the uncertain future of homeless people at home.